Glossary of technical writing terms

 keyword (or key word)

-A word or phrase that is related to an online topic.
+A keyword is a word or a phrase that is related to a topic in online documentation.
 Keywords are specified by the technical writer.
-Users can search for keywords, and if that keyword exists, one or more topics are shown to the user.
+Users can search for keywords, and if that keyword exists, one or more topic titles are shown to the user.
 A keyword is the online equivalent of an index entry.

 knowledge acquisition